BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 }</p>

 <p>.picture {<br />
-  animation: fadeInUp 0.8s ease-out forwards;<br />
+  animation: fadeInUp 1s ease-out forwards;<br />
 }</p>

-<h6>In this example, an element smoothly fades in while moving upward, creating a subtle entrance effect.</h6>
+<h6>In this example, an element smoothly fades in as it moves upward, creating a subtle entrance effect.</h6>
 </div>

 ## Popular CSS Animation Effects